Frequently Asked Questions (FAQs)

 When will notification of acceptance or rejection be made?

-Normally not later than the beginning of the pre-registration period (mid-March for fall admission, late October for winter admission), provided application is complete and current when submitted.
+For the BSN program, normally not later than the beginning of the pre-registration period (mid-March for fall admission, late October for winter admission), provided application is complete and current when submitted.

 What will happen to the remaining qualified applicants?